-- 1. Understand the need for Machine learning and apply concept learning to find maximally consistent hypothesis. - 2.
+- 1. Apply the concept of machine learning to find maximally consistent hypothesis. - 2.
 Apply supervised learning algorithms to solve classification and regression problems. - 3.
 Analyze unsupervised and reinforcement learning algorithms with real time applications. - 4.
 Analyze the representation and algorithms involved in Neural Networks. - 5.
 Apply the advanced machine learning algorithms to design predictive models.